 ensure the Department of Education receives your complete

 Spring Applications due October 1 - Applications reviewed from October 1 through 15th

 Summer Applications due February 1 - Applications reviewed from February 1 through 15th

 Fall Applications due April 1 - Applications reviewed from April 1 through 15th

-Applicants will be notified of their acceptance status within the week following the end of the review period.
+Applicants will be notified of their acceptance status within two

 A potential candidate must meet the following criteria to be

 - Respectable GRE General, Passing Vermont Praxis II or Equivalent Teacher Examination scores from another state (e.g. Massachusetts Tests for Educator Licensure, MTEL)

 - Three full Letters of Recommendation must accompany the application along with the online reference forms.

 - Teaching Experience, including (but not limited to) para-educator, substitute teacher, higher education instructor, preschool teacher, educational program directors, training specialists.